How to Get From Chiang Mai Airport to Chiang Mai City Centre

 You can find songthaews outside almost every exit of Chiang Mai Airport’s arrival hall.
 Before boarding the songthaew, tell the driver the name of your hotel to make sure that he’s going in the same direction.

 When travelling to the airport, you can easily find songthaews on any main street around the Old City.
-The standard rate for travelling between Chiang Mai Airport and the city centre is 40 THB ($1.10) per person for the 15-minute trip.
+The standard rate for travelling between Chiang Mai Airport and the city centre is 30 THB ($0.90) per person.
+The trip only takes 15 minutes.

-Chiang Mai Airport to the City Centre by Shuttle Bus
+Chiang Mai Airport to Chiang Mai City Centre by Shuttle Bus

 Another option is to take the airport shuttle bus from Chiang Mai Airport to the city centre.
 The downside of this ride is that it has no specific departure times and only stops outside the Old City.